ttiny/deploy/README.md

     vars:
       # project specific variables
     repo:
-      # pod configuration for the project
+      # repo configuration for the project
     docker:
-      # pod configuration for the project
+      # docker configuration for the project
     pod:
       # pod configuration for the project
 ```